HerryTech/Data-Visualization/README.md

 **Create interesting data set based on the concept of a random walk—a visualization generated from a series of random decisions.**

-**Use Plotly to creates visualizations that work well on digital devices**
+**Use Plotly to creates visualizations that work well on digital devices.**

 **Plotly generates visualizations that automatically resize to fit a variety of display devices.**